DwellerComplex/godot-snake2d/README.md

 Play around with the exported values in SnakeBody2D to get the desired movement.

 #### Steering
-Uncheck SnakeBody2D.follow_mouse.
-Define SnakeBody2D.target_position in a parent node to follow enemies or the player or any other position / node.
+The SnakeBody2D node has a target_node property.
+Assign a node to it and the snake will follow the assigned node.
+You can for example make a snake follow another snake.
+If no target_node is assigned, it will default to target the mouse position.

 #### Line2D
 Want a Line2D instead of sprites?
 Add a Line2D node as child of SnakeBody2D.